295: No Such Thing As A 200m Baguette

 Also in Boston, we were talking about Boston stuff.

-In 1679 there was a Frenchman who was suspected of setting a fire in Boston and he was ordered to go to the pillory and have both his ears cut off
+In 1679 there was a Frenchman who was suspected of setting a fire in Boston, and he was ordered to go to the pillory and have both his ears cut off

 for suspected arson.
+That's amazing.

-But you have quite a there's quite a lot of history isn't there in Boston, especially compared to the rest of America.
+But you have quite a, there's quite a lot of history, isn't there, in Boston, especially compared to the rest of America.
+Because Dan and I were walking through Cambridge yesterday and

 Dan pointed to a quite new looking building and he said, you know what?
+I can't believe that building was built in 1588.

-just to drag us back to the topic at hand
+Just to drag us back to the topic at hand.

-there was one this was obviously whipping was absolutely huge, major league punishment, very big back then.
+There was one, this was, obviously whipping was absolutely huge, major league punishment, very big back then.

-So in one case of whipping, the man carrying it out was a church official called the church beadle and he wasn't he wasn't doing a very good job of it.
+So in one case of whipping, the man carrying it out was a church official called the church beadle.
+And

 He was so light-handed that the sheriff, who was watching the whipping, the punishment take place, grabbed the whip from him, whipped the offenders, but not before he had whipped the beadle himself for being bad at whipping.

+That was an offence at the time.
 Well, I actually read about that story as well.

 So, what had happened was the beadle was almost pretending to whip him, and he had like some red ink in his hand, and he kind of went like that, and then he would smear the red ink so he looked like he'd been like whipped on the back when he hadn't really.